utelle/apsw-sqlite3mc/README.rst

 the key is correct or has been applied to an empty database.
 See the next section on best practice to check and apply the key.

+**Note**: `key` only sets the key for following reads and writes.
+If the database already has content, and you want to encrypt it then use `rekey` which will modify the database to apply the supplied key.

 Alternately you can use `URI parameters
 <https://utelle.github.io/SQLite3MultipleCiphers/docs/configuration/config_uri/>`__.
 You need to correctly encode the filename and parameters, and tell